DavidDevMx31/mv-todoApp/README.md

 ## Requirements
 - Minimum deploy target: iOS 16.2

-## Licencia
+## License

-Este proyecto está bajo la Licencia MIT - consulta el archivo [LICENSE](LICENSE) para más detalles.
+This repository is under the MIT license agreement.
+Check [LICENSE](LICENSE) for further information.

 ## To-do
 - Add on disk storage to persist data between launches.